Macadamian/Cordova-BlinkUpPlugin/README.md

     'include ":blinkup_sdk"\n' +
     'include "' + subProjectsAsGradlePaths.join('"\ninclude "') + '"\n');
 ```
+Note: If your version of Android is under 4.0.0, there will be no such function in the `build.js` file.
+You should update it with the command `cordova platform update android@4.0.0`.
+To check which version of Android you are using, use `cordova platform version android`.

 **STEP 3**<br>
 Open `MainActivity.java`.
 If your project is *com.company.project* then it's located in `platforms/android/src/com/company/project`.
 Add the following imports: